aiidateam/aiida-core/docs/source/topics/repository.rst

     with node.open('some/file.txt', 'r') as handle:
         content = handle.read()

-The :meth:`~aiida.orm.nodes.repository.NodeRepositoryMixin.get_object_content` method provides a short-cut for this operation in case you want to directly read the content into memory:
+The :meth:`~aiida.orm.nodes.repository.NodeRepository.get_object_content` method provides a short-cut for this operation in case you want to directly read the content into memory:

 .. code:: python